 In 2020 hindsight, it’s easy to see how my grandfather fooled so many people, and why the FBI showed up at his funeral, asking about how he planned to kill the president, and where Hoffa’s body was.

-Most of my facts came from the U.S. government’s report on John F Kennedy’s assasination.
+A lot of the data I used to write this came from the U.S. government’s report on John F Kennedy’s assasination.
 It’s a massive document, kept in the National Archives, and available to anyone with a few weeks to read it.
 If you’re unaware of the controversy surrounding Kennedy’s death, it may be because the JFK Assassination report wasn’t released until the Freedom of Information Act, and by then so many people had developed an anchor bias that new information slipped by unnoticed.
 Like today, back then society had so much news that we forget more than we remember.

 In 1992, two years after my grandfather’s funeral, 60% of the JFK Assassination report was published in the U.S. National Archives after President Bill Clinton reviewed it.
 As early as 1992, the public could have known that in 1976 the US Congressional Committee on Assasinations determined that people behind the scenes helped or manipulated Lee Harvey Oswald into killing President Kennedy.
 One of those men was Hoffa; Oswald had trained in the Louisiana civil airforce a few miles from my childhood home.